What areas do you service?

 Can you come out just to trim my dogs nails?

-Unfortunately it is just not feasible for me to come out for nails trims alone.
+No, unfortunately it is not feasible for me to come out for nails trims alone.
 If you would like to schedule monthly bath services nails trims are included.
 Not only will your dogs nails be well maintained but so will their skin and coat.

 Do you groom cats?